State Wildlife Action Plan

 To safeguard our state’s natural heritage, Georgia DNR developed its first State Wildlife Action Plan, or SWAP, in 2005.
 This management plan outlines the steps needed to proactively conserve wildlife and habitats before they become rarer and more costly to protect.
 Funding comes through a State Wildlife Grant, with matching funds from Georgia’s Nongame Wildlife Conservation Fund.

 Congress requires that the plan undergoes comprehensive review at least every 10 years to incorporate new information and changing conditions.
 Over the last several years, DNR has worked closely with partner agencies, organizations, academic institutions, land managers and other stakeholders to review and revise the plan.
-Now it’s time for the public to provide feedback.

 Although Georgia is one of the most biologically diverse states in the nation, approximately 320 of our native species have such low populations they are state and federally protected.
 Furthermore, 292 plant species and 349 animal species have been identified as high priorities for conservation in the draft 2015 SWAP.
 More than 100 species occurring within Georgia are petitioned for listing under the federal Endangered Species Act.
 To recover and conserve these species and their habitats, the plan prioritizes 150 actions to address their needs.